Holomorphically finitely generated Hopf algebras and quantum Lie groups: Introduction

 -~To prove some general results on cocommutative HFG Hopf algebras; see Section~\ref{cocHHFGamt}.

 -~To consider examples of cocommutative HFG Hopf algebras and complex-analytic forms of some classical (and also less famous) quantum groups; see Sections~\ref{Cocoexm} and~\ref{eqclg}, respectively.

 Note that in this article we do not discuss the real case.
-It seems that a gap between noncommutative differential and noncommutative complex-analytic geometries is wider and deeper than between their commutative companions.
-To define a quantum group in the noncommutative differential geometry framework one need other ideas and methods.
+It seems that a gap between noncommutative differential and noncommutative complex-analytic geometries is wider and deeper than between their commutative counterparts.
+To find a similar definition of quantum group in the framework of noncommutative differential geometry one needs other ideas and methods.

 A detailed account on definitions and results follows.